databricks/spark-redshift/tutorial/README.md

 ### Under the hood - Save Function ###

 The implementation of the Save function is provided in the class, `com.databricks.spark.redshift.RedshiftWriter`.
-The following diagram shows how the `save` function is works
+The following diagram shows how the `save` function is works.

 ![](images/savetoredshift.png)

 The save function performs the following steps:

-1. The data from the `DataFrame` instance is written out in parallel to the temporary S3 folder. spark-avro is used to write the data to ensure that it encapsulates the schema.
+1. The partitions of the `DataFrame` are written out in parallel to the temporary S3 folder specified by the user. `spark-avro` is used to write the schema compliant data.
-2. Next a Redshift [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command is created and invoked to load the files created in the temporary S3 folder into a Redshift table which respects the value of the `SaveMode` parameter passed.
+2. Next a Redshift [COPY](http://docs.aws.amazon.com/redshift/latest/dg/r_COPY.html) command is created and invoked to load the files stored in the temporary S3 folder in the prior step, into the Redshift table.

 ## Integration with other Data Sources ##